 Food allergies can happen at any time as your child grows up, so the most important consideration to make before starting SpoonfulONE is to do so before your child develops a food allergy.

-Most food allergies in children are caused by 8 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
+Most food allergies in children are caused by 9 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, shellfish, and sesame.

 Each SpoonfulONE product includes the same spoonful of peanuts, milk, shellfish (shrimp), tree nuts (almonds, cashews, hazelnuts, pecans, pistachios, and walnuts), egg, fish (cod and salmon), grains (oats and wheat), soy, and sesame.
 You should not use SpoonfulONE if your baby has a known allergy to any of the ingredients listed in SpoonfulONE products.